The Best Fitness Trackers And Smartwatches to Buy in 2025

 2. Oura Ring 4

-Battery life is advertised at up to 8 days, though most users will see closer to 5–7 depending on usage patterns.
+Battery life is advertised at up to 8 days, though most users will see closer to 5 to 7 depending on usage patterns.
 Charging is quick and unobtrusive, and the ring form factor makes it simple to wear continuously without irritation.
 Oura is best suited to those who want long-term wellness insights more than on-the-fly workout coaching.

-It does require a subscription to unlock full analytics.
+It does require a subscription ($5.99/month or $69.99/year) to unlock full analytics.
 Without it, the data is limited, which is an important consideration at its premium price point.
 Compared to WHOOP, Oura is easier to wear and less invasive, while still offering robust readiness metrics.
 For professionals or wellness seekers who want a tracker that blends into everyday life, Oura Ring 4 is hard to beat.
+For deeper context on how sleep data from devices like Oura is used, see Best Sleep Trackers for 2026.

 3. WHOOP 5.0